 How much you earn as a Python Programmer depends on the state, the industry, your experience and other skills.
-However, to give you an approximate idea, here is a screenshot from the Python Programmer job offers on GermanTechJobs.de.
+However, to give you an approximate idea, here is a screenshot from the Python Programmer job listings of Salary.com.

-How to get a job as Python Programmer
+How to get a job as a Python Programmer

-If you’ve read this far, you already know that the demand for Python Programmers is still growing.
-The STEM Spring Report 2021 from the Institute of the German Economy recorded around 359,000 unfilled positions in 2021 and only 228,500 people available for those jobs.
-Programmers top this list of most wanted professions and almost every industry is currently experiencing an IT skills shortage.
+If you've read this far, you already know that the demand for Python programmers is still growing.
+The MINT Spring Report 2021 of the Institute of the German Economy recorded around 359,000 unfilled positions in 2021 and only 228,500 people available for these jobs.
+Programmers top this list of the most sought-after professions, and almost every industry is currently experiencing a shortage of IT specialists.

-So, as a Python Programmer, you have a wide range of employers to choose from, because all major companies need programmers with Python skills.
-Some of the most well-known among them, whose code is mostly written in Python include:
+So, as a Python Programmer:in, you have a wide range of employers to choose from, because all major companies need programmers with Python skills.
+Some of the most well-known among them, whose code is mostly written in Python, include:

 - Meta (Facebook)

-So, getting a job as a Python Programmer is not difficult with the wide range of jobs and career opportunities available.
-But how do career changers manage to get a job as a Python Programmer?
+So getting a job as a Python Programmer is not difficult with the wide range of jobs and career opportunities available.
+But how do career changers get a job as a Python programmer?

-How do I become a Python Programmer (with no previous experience)?
+How do I become a Python programmer (with no prior experience)?

 Good news: Python is very easy to learn!
-There are numerous Python bootcamps, online learning platforms, tutorials, and providers for a reason.
-Which path is right for you depends mostly on the following questions:
+There are numerous Python bootcamps, online learning platforms, tutorials and providers for a reason.
+Which way is right for you depends mainly on the following questions:

-– Are you well organized and can easily motivate yourself to learn every day?
+- Are you well organized and can easily motivate yourself to study every day?

-– Do you find it easy to understand and implement technical concepts without help?
+- Do you find it easy to understand and implement technical concepts without outside help?

-If your answers to all these questions are yes, then you can try Python online tutorials and free Python bootcamps that require some prior knowledge and quick thinking.
+If your answers to all these questions are yes, then you can try your hand at Python online tutorials and free Python bootcamps, which already require some prior knowledge and quick grasp.

-If you couldn’t answer each of these questions with a resounding yes, then as with any craft, it’s worth investing in a good basic education.
+If you couldn't answer each of these questions with a resounding yes, it pays to invest in a good basic education, as with any craft.
 Why?
-Even though it is appealing to learn Python for free, especially in the beginning, mistakes will quickly creep into your code that will be difficult to correct or unlearn later.
+Even though it's appealing to learn Python for free, especially in the beginning, mistakes will quickly creep into your code that will be difficult to correct or unlearn later.

-Maybe you are asking yourself now, which Python bootcamp is the right one for me?
-Free Python bootcamps do not always offer the quality and depth of information that is important for beginners.
-Therefore, your focus should be on a solid basic education, which you can then build upon autodidactically if necessary.
+You might be asking yourself, which Python bootcamp is the right one for me?
+Free Python bootcamps do not always offer the quality and depth of information that is especially important for beginners.
+Therefore, your focus should be on a solid basic education, which you can then build on autodidactically if necessary.

-With a good knowledge base, you can then gain a foothold as a freelance Python developer and open your first doors.
-Here, a well-supported mentoring in the Python Bootcamp in German can also help you to establish important contacts, which will later lead to your entry-level programming job via recommendations.
+With a good knowledge base, you can then already gain a foothold as a freelance Python developer and open your first doors.
+Here, a well-supported mentoring in the Python Bootcamp in German can also help you to establish important contacts that will later lead to your entry-level programming job via recommendations.

-Another tip for career changers is the following: Build up a portfolio of different works and projects parallel to the Python Bootcamp, which you can later show at job interviews.
+Another tip for career changers is the following: Build up a portfolio with different works and projects parallel to the Python Bootcamp, which you can show later at job interviews.
 This underlines your credibility as a professional programmer.
 After your basic training, it is worthwhile to stick with it and focus on Python practical projects that deepen your knowledge.

-If you’re still looking for a certified Python online course, we have just the thing for you: In StackFuel’s German-language Python bootcamp with certificate, you’ll learn the basics and more advanced skills.
-You will gain experience in:
+If you are still looking for a Python online course with certificate, then we have just the thing for you: In StackFuels German Python bootcamp with certificate you learn the basics and more advanced skills.
+You gain experience in:

-– Working with the most important Python libraries (Dict Comprehension Python)
+- Work with the most important Python libraries (Dict Comprehension Python)

-– Carrying out a practical project to automate work processes
+- Carrying out a practical project on Automation of work processes

 - Object-oriented programming (OOP) with focus on classes and attributes

-– Final project for the configuration of a password manager
+- Final project to configure a password manager

-Especially for career changers, the certificate of completion that you will receive upon successful completion of the Python Bootcamp is so valuable because it certifies and validates your new Python skill.
+Especially for career changers, the Certificate of completionthat you receive upon successful completion of the Python Bootcamp is so valuable because it certifies and thus validates your new Python skill.

-We focus on real-world practical projects and good mentoring by experienced programmers and data scientists.
-In the live webinars you can ask your questions and benefit from the StackFuel community.
+We put the focus on Realistic practical projects and a good Mentoring by experienced programmers and data scientists.
+In the Live webinars you can ask your questions and benefit from the StackFuel Community.

-Find out about start dates, duration, prices and prerequisites on our Python Bootcamp page.
-If you’re still not sure if a bootcamp is right for you, feel free to check out our Python Basics course (online/language options German and English).
+Find out about start dates, duration, prices and requirements on our Python bootcamp page.
+If you are still not sure if a bootcamp is the right thing for you, feel free to check out our Python Basics Course (online/german) an.